glpayson/Obsidian-TaskNotes-Bug-Demo/README.md

 This GitHub repo contains an obsidian vault with a minimal setup that demonstrates a bug that happens when [TaskNotes](https://github.com/callumalpass/tasknotes) 3.22.1 uses a template that contains an empty `reminders` property in yaml frontmatter.

+Error is `TypeError: Cannot read properties of null (reading 'id')`.

 ---
 # Environment